20

 Someone pressed a garland into his hands, cracking a joke he barely registered.
 The words floated past him, light and meaningless.

 Her gaze lingered lower, somewhere near his chest.
-As if eye contact would be too much.
-Too raw.
-Too close.
+As if eye contact would be too raw, too close, too much.

 And when the garland finally slipped over her head, the flowers brushed against her skin, catching briefly on the edge of her earring.